XNAT-Dashboards/XNAT-Dashboards/docs/developer_guide.rst

 Steps to send data from backend to the new dashboards frontend:

 - Create the plots from using :doc:`add_plots` or other data in DataFormatter.
-- Use the above workflow and code documenation to make the appropriate changes.
+- Use the above workflow and code documentation to make the appropriate changes.
 - This is then sent to backend.
 - Use jinja formatting to display on frontend.